The Ridgelet Prior: A Covariance Function Approach to Prior Specification for Bayesian Neural Networks: Empirical Assessment

 In this section we briefly report empirical results that are intended as a proof-of-concept.
 Our aims in this section are twofold: First, in \Cref{sec: exp_01} we seek to illustrate the theoretical analysis of \Cref{sec:theory} and to explore how well a BNN with a ridgelet prior approximates its intended GP target.
 Second, in \Cref{sec: exp_02} we aim to establish whether use of the ridgelet prior for a BNN in a Bayesian inferential context confers some of the same characteristics as when the target GP prior is used, in terms of the inferences that are obtained.

 Throughout this section we focus on BNNs with a single hidden layer ($L=1$).
-The settings for the ridgelet prior were identical to those in \Cref{ex: ridgelet_func} for all experiments reported in the main text, with $p_{\bm{w}}$ and $p_b$ standard Gaussians; sensitivity to these choices examined in \Cref{sec: comp_exp}.
-Our principal interest is in how many hidden units, $N$, are required in order for the ridgelet prior to provide an adequate approximation of the associated GP, since the size of the network determines the computational complexity of performing inference with the ridgelet prior; see \Cref{rem: complexity}.
-To this end, we took $D$, $\sigma_{\bm{w}}$ and $\sigma_b$ to be sufficiently large that their effect was negligible compared to the effect of finite $N$.
-For completeness, \Cref{tbl: quad_list} in \Cref{app: experimental settings} reports the values of $D$, $\sigma_{\bm{w}}$ and $\sigma_b$ that were used for each experiment, with sensitivity to these choices examined in \Cref{sec: comp_exp}.
+The settings for the ridgelet prior were identical to the hyperbolic tangent activation pair $(\phi, \psi)$ in \Cref{ex: ridgelet_func} for all experiments reported in the main text; sensitivity to these choices examined in \Cref{sec: comp_exp}.
+Our principal interest is in how many hidden units, $N$, are required in order for the ridgelet prior to provide an adequate approximation of the associated GP, since the size of the network determines the computational complexity of performing inference with the ridgelet prior; see \Cref{sec:computation}.
+To this end, we fix $D$, $\sigma_{\bm{w}}$ and $\sigma_b$ and investigate the influence of $N$.
+The fixed values of the bandwidths $\sigma_{\bm{w}}$ and $\sigma_{b}$ were selected by analysing the approximation quality, as described in \Cref{sec: comp_exp}.
+For completeness, \Cref{tbl: quad_list} in \Cref{app: experimental settings} reports the values of $D$, $\sigma_{\bm{w}}$ and $\sigma_b$ that were used for each experiment.